 “For Mary Stone – who knows wisdom has dirty hands – So good to meet you!
 BJ”

 Garden Dilemmas?
 Askmarystone@gmail.com

-As the crow flies this magical landscape of moss appears like a forest of trees nestled atop a rock ledge; the lichen are pools of water with a cloud of snow above.
+As the crow flies, this magical landscape of moss appears like a forest of trees nestled atop a rock ledge; lichen are pools of water with a cloud of snow above.
 When I was a girl, I’d gather moss and other forest floor treasures to create terrariums with miniature twig homes and magical gardens that trolls would visit in the night while I was sleeping.
-Seems Liz Gilbert shares a fascination with moss.
-Her recent novel, The Signature of All Things, features a 19th century woman botanist named Alma Whittaker who delves into the study of moss.
+It seems Liz Gilbert shares a fascination with moss.
+Her recent novel, The Signature of All Things, features a 19th-century woman botanist named Alma Whittaker who delves into the study of moss.
 I’ve learned Liz is also an avid gardener.
 I wonder if she ever created terrariums for trolls too.
 Then again, it’s never too late to be a big kid :^)